Ghalastic/Hbridge/README.md

-# Move a DC Motor with H-Bridge
+# Move DC Motors Using Arduino and H-Bridge
 ## Task Description:-
 Run H-bridge with a DC motor using Arduino on Tinkercad
 ####